markmac99/weather/BatteryMonitorV2/README.md

 * Assorted resistors (see below).
 * A multimeter to calibrate the device.
 * Soldering iron.

+You will obviously also need an MQ server to publish to.
+You can use the free ones at [HiveMQ](https://console.hivemq.cloud) or [Mosquitto.org](https://test.mosquitto.org/) if you don't have your own.

 ## Resistor selection
 The resistor is required because the D1 Mini can only accept up to 1V on any of its analogue pins.